patatrat/whiteglass/about.md

 This page is a work in progress.

-You can get hold of me at my [LinkedIn](https://www.linkedin.com/in/patrickradomski/), or you can tweet at me [@patatrat](https://twitter.com/patatrat)
+You can get hold of me at my [LinkedIn](https://www.linkedin.com/in/patrickradomski/), or drop me a line at the [contact me](/contact/) page.